vguillou/g-r-i-d/README.md

 Element dependencies are managed via [Bower](http://bower.io/).
 To install this element, use this command

-    bower install --save grid-layout
+    bower install --save g-r-i-d

 ## Documentation and demo

-Please refer to the <a href="https://vguillou.github.io/webcomponents/grid-layout/">component page</a> for more informations.
+Please refer to the <a href="https://vguillou.github.io/webcomponents/g-r-i-d/">component page</a> for more informations.

-Demos available <a href="https://vguillou.github.io/webcomponents/grid-layout/demo">here</a>.
+Demos available <a href="https://vguillou.github.io/webcomponents/g-r-i-d/demo">here</a>.